 Nearly at the summit.
 Thank goodness it has been a clear summer day.
 What’s this?

 (SFX blizzard and avalanche)

-(Class at youth hostel are hit by avalanche.
+(Class at youth hostel are hit by an avalanche.
 Slow-motion movement and SFX.
-Ambulance arrives in helicopter to make a rescue attempt.)
+An ambulance arrives in a helicopter (SFX) to make a rescue attempt.)

 Goodness!
 The avalanche has swept everything in its path away.

 And look!
 Is the youth hostel under all that ice and rubble?